Okpainmo/Okpainmo/README.md

 <h1>Hi There 👋!, Nice to meet you</h1>

-I am a versatile senior software engineer specializing in full-stack engineering.
+I am a versatile senior software engineer specializing in full-stack engineering and blockchain development.
 Feel free to call me ‘a one-man startup/agency powerhouse’.

 I pride myself in being "A strategic generalist"!!!